munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="paren">

-Do you remember way back in the parsing chapter when I said we represent parenthesized expressions in the syntax tree because we'll need them later?
+Way back in the parsing chapter, I said we represent parenthesized expressions in the syntax tree because we'll need them later.
 This is why.
-We need to keep track of them so that we can distinguish between:
+We need to be able to distinguish these cases:

 ```lox
 a = 3;   // OK.